-- 2. Airway Management - a.
-Unconscious casualty without airway obstruction: - Chin lift or jaw thrust maneuver - Nasopharyngeal airway - Place casualty in the recovery position - b.
+2. Airway Management a.
+Unconscious casualty without airway obstruction:

+- Chin lift or jaw thrust maneuver - Nasopharyngeal airway - Place casualty in the recovery position - b.
 Casualty with airway obstruction or impending airway obstruction: - Chin lift or jaw thrust maneuver - Nasopharyngeal airway - Allow casualty to assume any position that best protects the airway, to include sitting up. - Place unconscious casualty in the recovery position. - c.
-If the previous measures are unsuccessful, perform a surgical cricothyroidotomy using one of the following: - CricKey technique (Preferred option) - Bougie-aided open surgical technique using a flanged and cuffed airway cannula of less than 10mm outer diameter, 6-7mm internal diameter, and 5-8cm of intra-tracheal length - Standard open surgical technique using a flanged and cuffed airway cannula of less than 10mm outer diameter, 6-7mm internal diameter, and 5-8cm of intra-tracheal length (Least desirable option)
+If the previous measures are unsuccessful, perform a surgical cricothyroidotomy using one of the following: - CricKey technique (preferred option) - Bougie-aided open surgical technique using a flanged and cuffed airway cannula of less than 10mm outer diameter, 6mm to 7mm internal diameter, and 5cm to 8cm of intratracheal length - Standard open surgical technique using a flanged and cuffed airway cannula of less than 10mm outer diameter, 6mm to 7mm internal diameter, and 5cm to 8cm of intratracheal length (least desirable option)